jmp-code-world/train/README.md

 ## Behind the scene

-The 'when is the next train to Wimbledon' is a trigger in ifttt Google Assistant (the 'IF This' part) The 'Then That' is a Maker Webhooks Web Request, that point to a public URL.
+The 'when is the next train to Wimbledon' is a trigger in ifttt Google Assistant (the 'IF This' part).
+The 'Then That' is a Maker Webhooks Web Request, that point to a public URL.
 This is what triggers the nodejs application to perform my custom action.

 The nodejs application is in 4 parts: